 Captain's Chair Knee Raise

-A bodyweight core exercise performed in a Captain's Chair apparatus, raising the bent knees toward the chest.
-It targets the abs and hip flexors to build core stability and endurance.
+Bodyweight core exercise on Captain's Chair that targets lower abs and hip flexors to build core stability and endurance; commonly used for abdominal strength and hypertrophy.

 About Exercise